Skip to content

 • The string type in Dusa corresponds to the string type in JavaScript.

-• The integer and natural number types in Dusa correspond to the BigInt type in JavaScript.
+• The integer and natural number types in Dusa correspond to either the Number type or the BigInt type in JavaScript.
 The JavaScript BigInt four is written as 4n, not 4.

 • Constants like a, tt, or bob in Dusa correspond to objects { name: 'a' }, { name: 'tt' }, or { name: 'bob' } in JavaScript.

-• An uninterpreted function with arguments like h 9 "fish" in Dusa corresponds to an object { name: 'h', args: [9n, 'fish'] } in JavaScript.
+• An uninterpreted function with arguments like h c "fish" in Dusa corresponds to an object { name: 'h', args: [{ name: 'c' }, 'fish'] } in JavaScript.

 export type Term =